ibm-cloud-docs/account/faqs-account.md

 1. Click **Manage payment method**.
 1. Enter your credit card information, and click **Register**.

 If your credit card requires a MasterCard SecureCode that is sent to a mobile phone, you might see an unexpected error message after you submit the code.
-Refresh the manage my wallet page to verify that your new credit card information is saved.
+Refresh the "Manage my wallet" page to verify that your new credit card information is saved.
 {: note}

 ## How do I upgrade my account?